 During pregnancy, a woman’s body makes more blood for the growing baby.
-Her body adjusts; the heart gets bigger and pumps faster and harder.
-In women with congenital heart defects, pregnancy may strain the heart and cause it not to function as well.
+Their body adjusts; the heart gets bigger and pumps faster and harder.
+In women with congenital heart defects, pregnancy may strain the heart and cause it not to work as well.

-As the mother’s heart gets ready for delivery, additional hormones are released that make the heart pump stronger.
-These hormones can also make the heart have irregular or fast heartbeats.
+As the mother’s heart gets ready for giving birth, extra hormones are released that make the heart pump stronger.
+These hormones can also make the heartbeat abnormal or faster.

-Also, the mother’s body prepares for delivery by making it easier for their blood to clot.
-Some women with congenital heart disease develop blood clots in the circulation more easily than others.
+Also, the mother’s body prepares for giving birth by making it easier for their blood to clot.
+Some women with congenital heart disease get blood clots in the circulation more than others.
 Medications can help manage this.